 The main requirement for the soil of flax lily is that it should be well-draining.
 Though it prefers sandy or loamy soil, it is hardy enough to handle even poor soil with ease.

-Feed flax lily in spring (prior to the appearance of new growth) with the same kind of fertilizer (suited to acid-loving plants) that you would use for azaleas.
+Feed flax lily in spring before the appearance of new growth with the same kind of fertilizer (suited to acid-loving plants) that you would use for azaleas.

 Types of Flax Lily

 Variety in the world of flax lilies comes mainly in the form of cultivars with variegated foliage: